jdijt/software-testing---PT_MA2_1/Lab5/final/Assignment1.md

 * Every subgrid- The values in every subgrid [i,j] with i,j ranging over 2..4 and 6..8 should be in {1,...,9}, and should all be different.

-> We assume the empty positions do not represent any value.
+> We assume the empty positions do not represent any value instead of 0 which is used in the provided sudoku implementation.